 - By Season 7, Cersei Lannister.
 Oh so much.
 By this point she may be Queen of the Seven Kingdoms but she has effectively killed the Lannister dynasty and alienated literally everyone else on the continent, and Daenarys' superior forces are pouring in to bring her down.
 Only by Jaime's martial brilliance do the Lannisters manage to win a few battles, but even he realises they're fighting an unwinnable war.
 She doesn't listen to him.
 Later she dismisses the threat posed by the Night King despite seeing a zombie with her own eyes, and seems insistent that she can still win the war; just because she correctly guesses that Daenarys dragons are killable, she believes that she can destroy both Daenarys' and the Night King's forces just by hiring enough mercenaries, this despite her scorpion ballista failed to critically injure Drogon one bit, let alone kill him, and the Night King possesses means to kill Daenarys' dragons very easily.
 She pretty much doesn't care if Westeros is ravaged and destroyed by the armies of the dead, as long as she still gets to sit on the throne.

-- While the page quote from MythBusters is a scene that Adam will never live down since Memetic Mutation got hold of it, and is a valid example of the "momentary lapse" version, much of the time the show is devoted to debunking people of this mindset - free energy, moon landing hoax and so on.
-Adam may also have been quoting the old 80s movie The Dungeonmaster.
+- Much of the time MythBusters is devoted to debunking nutty hypotheses - free energy, Moon landing hoax and so on.
+Adam may also have been quoting the old 80s film The Dungeonmaster.